-Finally, it is worth noting that in order to try and justify himself Mandel pretends complete ignorance of the Marxist position on the national question.
-All inconsistencies of the theory of " the "state capitalism" are revealed quite nakedly' be-cause we are able to support 'North Vietnam and the National Liberation Front', even though we believe their present lead-ers are 'the nucleus of a "bureaucratic class" that is going to extract tomorrow the last drop of surplus-value from the South Vietnamese labourers'.
-One wonders at the inconsistencies both we and Mandel's organisation have fallen into in the past without him noticing - supporting say, the Kenyan struggle against colonialism, although its leaders 'were the nucleus' of an African capitalist class, or the Cypriot struggle led by the cleric Makarios and the fascist Grivas.
-In fact we found no contradiction whatsoever in giving wholehearted support to these struggles against imperialism, without believing their leaders to be socialists; we have no such prob-lems in the case of Vietnam either.
-'All the inconsistencies of the theory' we adhere to must lie in the fact that, unlike Mandel, we hold that the fundamental problems facing the populations of these countries cannot and will not be solved until these struggles are led by a real, not a mythical, working class with a revolutionary Marxist party committed to an explicit programme of socialist revolution on an international scale.
+Finally, it is worth noting that in order to try and justify himself Mandel pretends complete ignorance of the Marxist position on the national question, 'All inconsistencies of the theory of " capitalism" are revealed quite nakedly the "state because we are able to support 'North Vietnam and the National Liberation Front', even though we believe their present lead-ers are 'the nucleus of a "bureaucratic class" that is going to extract tomorrow the last drop of surplus-value from the South Victnamese labourers'.
+One wonders at the inconsistencies both we and Mandel's organisation have fallen into in the past without him noticing - supporting say, the Kenyan struggle against colonialism, al-though its leaders 'were the nucleus' of an African capitalist class, or the Cypriot struggle led by the cleric Makarios and the fascist Grivas.
+In fact we found no contradiction whatsoever in giving wholehearted support to these struggles against imperialism, without believing their lead-ers to be socialists; we have no such problems in the case of Vietnam either.
+'All the inconsistencies of the theory' we adhere to must lie in the fact that, unlike Mandel, we hold that the fundamental problems facing the populations of these countries cannot and will not be solved until these struggles are led by a real, not a myinical, working class with a revolutionary Marxist party committed to an explicit programme of socialist revolution on an international scale

 In his pamphlet Mandel has set out to 'reveal most of the contradictions into which adherents of the theory of "state capitalism" enmesh themselves'.
-Unfortu-nately, all that he has done is to show himself as ignorant, both about these theories and about quite fundamental questions in Marxism (such as the analysis of the commodity, the relationship between capitalist production and commodity production, and the relationship between use and exchange value); as self-contradictory (over the questions of the dynamic of the Russian economy and of the unprecedented expansion of capitalism in the post-war period); and as dishonest (in making omissions when quoting Kidron so as to distort his argument).
+Unfortunately, all that he has done is to show himself as ignorant, both about these theories and about quite fundamental questions in Marxism (such as the analysis of the commodity, the relationship between capitalist production and commodity production, and the relationship between use and exchange value); as self-contradictory (over the questions of the dynamic of the Russian economy and of the unprecedented expansion of capitalism in the post-war period); and as dishonest (in making omissions when quoting Kidron so as to distort his argument).
 I say 'unfortunately' be-cause it is only through serious and scientific debate that Marxist analysis can develop.
 Mandel has made no contribution to this in his pamphlet.

-1 E Mandel, The Inconsistencies of State Capitalism, IMG, 4s.
+I E Mandel, The Inconsistencies of State Capitalism, IMG, 4s.

-Ibid p 2.
-Which is not to say that the details are beyond criticism.
+- 2 Ibid p 2.
+3

+- Which is not to say that the details are beyond criticism.

+- beyond criticism.

+4 Ibid p 13.

+5 Lenin, 'Works' (Russian) vol XXV p 51, quoted in T Cliff, Russia: A Marxist Analysis, London, nd, p 153.

+6 R Hilferding, Das Finanzkapital, Vienna 1910, p 286.

+7 Mandel, op eit p 4.

+8 Conital vol L p 71.

-- 4 Ibid p 13.
-5 Lenin, 'Works' (Russian) vol XXV p 51. quoted in T Cliff, Russia: A Marxist 51. quoted in d p 153 Analysis, London, nd, p 153. - 6 R Hilferding, Das Finanzkapital, Vienna 1910, p 286. - Mandel, op cit p 4. - Capital, vol 1 p 71. - 9 K Marx, Fondements de la Critique de l'economie politique (French translation of the Grundrisse), Paris 1967, p 169, - 10 Capital, 1, p 78.
-11 K Marx, Fondements de la Critique, op cit p 147. - 12 In fact foreign trade has played a crucial role at certain points in the history of Stalinist Russia-particularly in the early thirties when Stalin expected to be able to buy foreign machinery for industrialisation.
+- 8 Capital, vol 1 p 71. - 9 K Marx, Fondements de la Critique de l'economie politique (French translation of the Grundrisse), Paris 1967, p 169. - 10 Capital, 1, p 78.
+11 K Marx, Fondements de la Critique, op - cit p 147.
+12 In fact foreign trade has played a crucial role at certain points in the history of Stalinist Russia-particularly in the early thirties when Stalin ex-pected to be able to buy foreign machnery for industrialisation.
 In order to pay for this he had to be able to sell agricultural produce.
-But 'the violent fall in the terms of trade associated with the world depression greatly increased the cost of imported machinery in terms of Soviet primary exports'.
-(M Kaser, Comecon, London 1967, p 19.)
-In order to pay for the machinery, more primary produce had to be obtained from the peasantry, hence increasing the pressures for collectivisation.
+But 'the violent fall in the terms of trade associated with the world depression greatly increased the cost of imported machinery in terms of Soviet primary exports', (M Kaser, Comecon, London 1967, p 19.)
+In order to pay for the machinery, more primary produce had to be obtained from the peasantry, hence increasing the pres-